victorcouste/trifacta-api-flows/README.md

 ![Trifacta logo](trifactalogo.png)

-Scripts to run and deploy a Trifacta flow from development to production environment with flow package versions management with Github.
+Scripts using Trifacta REST API to run and deploy a Trifacta flow from development to production environment with flow package versions management within Github.